 Hosting Thanksgiving is a family tradition across America.
 However, Thanksgiving can take a turn for the financial worst if you don’t watch your spending.
 Yes, Thanksgiving can attribute to accumulating too much debt.
+Our debt counselors know holidays can quickly get expensive.
 So is hosting Thanksgiving on a budget really possible?

 Hosting Thanksgiving on a Budget